greg0ire/git_template/README.md

 ### Exuberant Ctags hook

 Updates .git/tags file by scanning the project with the ctags command.
+It is configured for a php project.

 ### Composer hook